Create your very own slime creations for kids with loose parts. These slime ideas are sure to be a crowd pleaser!

 Before the kids start making their slime creations it’s fun to talk about magic creatures.
 Or you might pair this activity with a book about monsters to get them inspired.

-Many of the kids said that magic creatures should have horns, multiple eyes, long legs, crazy curly hair and big mouths.
+When we’ve done this activity, our kids usually suggest that magic creatures can have horns, multiple eyes, long legs, crazy curly hair and big mouths. - Add colored paper shapes

 Now remind the kids that in addition to the loose parts, there is colored paper and scissors to make shapes and add to their creatures.